Skip to content

 1. Navigate to your server's detail page

-2. Find the Policy Configuration section listing all available operations
+2. Find the Tools section listing all available operations

 • Allow - Executes without approval